onthefritz/OnTheFritzLioranBoardExtensions/BanList/README.md

 ## How to install
 1. Download LioranBoard and unzip the folder.
 The contents of that zip folder contains the reciever (where the button is created) and a stream deck for both PC and android.
 If you don't want to create a twitch trigger than you will need to open the PC stream deck.
 2. Download this extension.
-At the top of this page click on "Code" then click on "Download ZIP".
-That will download a zip folder of this entire repository.
-Unzip this folder.
+Check the releases and downloaded the latest BAN LIST [here](https://github.com/onthefritz/OnTheFritzLioranBoardExtensions/releases).
 3. Open LioranBoard (minimum v1.44a) and at the bottom left click on "Install Extension" and find the location that you put the BanList.lbe file.
 Then find the "tsl_transmitter.html" file that lives in the LioranBoard folder.

 That's it!
 You've installed the extension.
 Next we will create a button that takes a list and sends it to the extension to ban.